closerdao/tdf-game-guide/01_introduction/faq.md

-# ❓ FREQUENTLY ASKED QUESTIONS
+# ❓ Frequently Asked Questions

-**HELPFUL INFORMATION** Quick answers to common questions about the Traditional Dream Factory.
+**Helpful Information** Quick answers to common questions about Traditional Dream Factory.

 > *"Knowledge is the foundation of meaningful participation."*

-## 🌱 COMMUNITY BASICS
+## 🌱 Community Basics

-### What exactly is Traditional Dream Factory?
+### What is Traditional Dream Factory?
 A regenerative community and living laboratory in Abela, Portugal where people collaborate to create a thriving ecosystem for humans and nature.

 ### Is this structured like a game?